AkshatSaxena799/Uber_Analysis/README.md

 ->Total Miles: 12,204
 ->Dataset: The dataset contains Start Date, End Date, Start Location, End Location, Miles Driven and Purpose of drive (Business, Personal, Meals, Errands, Meetings, Customer Support etc.)

 **Acknowledgements & References:** Users are allowed to use, download, copy, distribute and cite the dataset for their pet projects and training.
-Please cite it as follows: **“My Uber Drives Dataset, Kaggle Dataset Repository, March 23, 2017.”
-**
+Please cite it as follows: **My Uber Drives Dataset, Kaggle Dataset Repository, March 23, 2017.**